rjkviegas/course/boris_bikes/0_challenge_map.md

   <dd>You'll be introduced to a technique for uncovering the root-cause of bugs in your code.
 When your code doesn't work, you'll be able to apply a consistent process to resolve the issue.</dd>
 </dl>

+## Reminder of this week's goals (find an overview of each week and its goals in the [Week Outlines](https://github.com/makersacademy/course/blob/master/week_outlines.md))

+By the end of the week all developers can:

+* Test-drive a simple program using objects and methods
+* Pair using the driver-navigator style
+* Follow an effective debugging process
+* Describe some basic OO principles like encapsulation, SRP

 ### Challenges

 1. [Setting up a Project](1_setting_up_a_project.md)